harrylu99/blog/docs/reactSourceCode/FiberMentalModel.md

 ## Foreword

 React core team member [Sebastian Markbåge](https://github.com/sebmarkbage/) once said: We React what is done in pratice is `Algebraic Effects`.

-So, what is `Algebraic Effects` and how does it related with React?
+So, what is `Algebraic Effects` and how does it related with `React`?

 ## Algebraic Effects

-`Algebraic Effects` is a concept of the functional programming, it could be used for separating side effects from he functions.
+`Algebraic Effects` is a concept of the `functional programming`, it could be used for separating `side effects` from the `functions`.

 We are going to use fake syntax for explain it.

-Think about if we have a function `getTotalPicNum` and after I receive two `User Name`, it could search for the number of pics in the platform from both users and return a total pic number.
+Think about if we have a function `getTotalPicNum` and after receive two `user`, it could search for the number of pics in the platform from both users and return a total pic number.

 ```js
 function getTotalPicNum(user1, user2) {